RylinnM/Creative-poem-generator/README.md

 ## SETTING UP:
-To set up the Poem-generator you first have to upload the 'finalCC.ipynb' to google colab.
+To set up the Poem-generator you first have to upload the 'finalCC.ipynb' which is in the code directory to Google Colab.
-Next, you have to put the 'kaggle_poem_dataset.csv' dataset in the following Google Drive folder: '/content/drive/MyDrive/' Open 'finalCC.ipynb' in Google Colab and make sure you are connected with a GPU instead of a CPU.
+Next, you have to put the 'kaggle_poem_dataset.csv' dataset in the Dataset and checkpoint directory to the following Google Drive folder: '/content/drive/MyDrive/'
+Open 'finalCC.ipynb' in Google Colab and make sure you are connected with a GPU instead of a CPU.
 Run the topmost code block to install and import the correct packages, then run the class and definition code blocks.